operating-systems io

 IO Functions

-IO functions are the mechanisms used to control the transfer of data between the processor and peripheral devices.
-These mechanisms range from high processor involvement to complete autonomy.
+IO functions are mechanisms controlling data transfer between the processor and peripheral devices, ranging from high CPU involvement to complete autonomy.

 Programmed IO